shinysharky/kaoru_public/README.md

 `Color: discord.Color.from_rgb(245, 115, 160)`
 - [x] `auto role` – Kaoru automatically gives new joined users the role "verify"
 - [x] `rules` – prebuild rules with a verify reaction so users can verify
+- [x] `color roles` - roles for users to identify -> not modular for now, only admins can use and the roles need to exist in the server already
 - [x] `hi` – Kaoru says hi~
 - [x] `simp` – Kaoru simps for someone
 - [x] `gremlin` – Unleashes gremlin energy